 Besides all these dangers, there are very few capital cities in the world in which you can walk securely in the street and Vienna is certainly one of them.

 - Visas - The requirement of visas is different, depending on the country you are coming from.
 Visas are not necessary for the visitors of any nationality that are staying less than 90 days, while the residents of EU countries can stay in Austria as long as they want.
 Some nationalities need a Schengen visa.
-Nevertheless, nationals of China, Russia and South Africa do require a visa.
+Nevertheless, nationals of China, Russia, and South Africa do require a visa.
 Your passport is the documentation that needs to be valid during your stay in Austria.
 Website www.doyouneedvisa.com gives all the information about visas.

-- Weather - Continental climate in Austria is characterized by cold winters with the temperature below -20°C and very hot summers with the temperature up to 35°C. For tourists who want to enjoy the skiing on the snowy mountains of Austria, the period from January to March is ideal.
+- Weather - Continental climate in Austria is characterized by cold winters with the temperature below -20°C and very hot summers with the temperature up to 35°C. For tourists who want to enjoy skiing in the snowy mountains of Austria, the period from January to March is ideal.
 However, for those tourists interested in sightseeing Vienna, the best period to come is from April to June and September to October.

-- Airports - The tourists can travel to Austria via some of the busiest airports in Vienna, Salzburg and Innsbruck.
+- Airports - The tourists can travel to Austria via some of the busiest airports in Vienna, Salzburg, and Innsbruck.
 The Vienna International Airport is only 19 km from the city center and has international flights.
 Restaurants, ATMs, supermarkets, and a post office are only some of the facilities that are at the airport.
 However, the Bratislava airport is only 60 km away from Vienna, and it is a great alternative to flying to Austria and avoiding the crowded flights.

 - Travel Insurance - Travel insurance which covers theft and medical problems is highly recommended for the tourists that are coming to Austria.